 While juries are not permitted in restraining order cases, the reliance on tries of fact (regularly decided by juries) is so strong that the Seventh Amendment to the United States Constitution actually discusses this issue, stating that, “[n]o fact tried by a jury, shall be otherwise re-examined in any Court of the United States, than according to the rules of the common law.”

-Even though the facts discussed above are accurate true, limits to judicial power with respect to the weight of the evidence.
+Even though the facts discussed above are accurate true, limits to judicial power with respect to the weight of the evidence exist.
 In other words, a judge’s ability to determine the credibility of certain evidence in restraining order hearings is not absolute.
 Judges can make mistakes, and their analysis of factual assertions can be challenged and are sometimes overturned.
 However, for those factual determinations to be overturned, the decision must be clear and must also be “material” or important to the case.

 Which Restraining Orders Can be Appealed

 While it is true that a judge’s authority to determine which witness(es) are telling the truth is vast, he or she cannot ignore reality when making that decision.
 If one restraining order witness’s testimony completely comports with reality and another’s testimony, in contrast, asserts facts that do not adhere to the laws of reality or the physical world, any decision by a trial court judge, no matter the circumstances, can be reviewed.
 Judges have discretion to decide what facts are true in restraining order cases within reason.
 Again, a judge’s power is not absolute.